The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.

 The first mile is downhill and drops approximately 500 feet in elevation.

-Once you reach Vikingsholm, you’ll need to decide whether to hike to the base of Eagle Falls on the way out or during the return trip.
-The distance and elevation is negligible, so it’s worth seeing no matter what (especially early in the hiking season when the falls are cranking).
+At Vikingsholm, you’ll need to decide whether to hike to the base of Eagle Falls at the beginning or ending of your hike.
+The distance and elevation is negligible.
+So it’s worth seeing no matter what, especially early in the hiking season when the falls are cranking.

-After passing Vikingsholm and the small offshoot trail that leads to the base of Eagle Falls, you’ll cross a bridge over the Eagle Falls run-out.
+After passing Vikingsholm and the trail leading to Eagle Falls, you’ll cross a bridge over the Eagle Falls run-out.

-For the next mile and a half the trail will gradually ascend until you reach a small outdoor amphitheater which signals that you are in the Eagle Point Campground.
+The next mile and a half of the trail will gradually ascend until you reach a small outdoor amphitheater.
+At this location, you are now in the Eagle Point Campground.

-Follow the road downhill and further into the campground until you reach a group of campsites on the eastern side of the campground.
+Hike the road downhill and further into the campground.
+You’ll soon reach a group of campsites on the eastern side of the campground.

-Just beyond this set of campsites, at the end of the paved road, is a small sign indicating the scenic overlook.
-Take that small trail up the hill and you will be rewarded for your efforts with incredible views of Emerald Bay, Emerald Point, Desolation Wilderness, and panoramic scenes of Lake Tahoe.
+Just beyond these campsites, at the end of the paved road, is a small sign indicating the scenic overlook.
+Take that small trail up the hill.
+Your rewards are incredible views of Emerald Bay, Emerald Point, Desolation Wilderness, and panoramic scenes of Lake Tahoe.

-There’s a picnic table at this scenic overlook, so plan to eat your snacks there while enjoying the views.
+There used to be a picnic table at this scenic overlook.
+Whether or not it’s still there is irrelevant.
+Just plan to eat your snacks at this location while enjoying the views.

-Keep in mind that this overlook becomes busy once the campground opens for the season, so if you have the opportunity to hike this trail in the off-season (or at least before the campground opens), do it.
+Keep in mind that this overlook becomes busy once the campground opens for the season.
+So if you have the opportunity to hike this trail in the off-season, do it.
+Even hiking it before the campground actually opens is wonderful.

-I hope I’ve made it clear but if there is any question, please note that this trail goes to the scenic overlook above Eagle Point not the actual shoreline around Eagle Point.
+I hope I’ve made it clear.
+However, if there’s any question, please note that this trail goes to the scenic overlook above Eagle Point not the actual shoreline around Eagle Point.

 Since this is an out-and-back trail, return via the same route you hiked.
-Pay attention as you near the top of the paved road in Eagle Point Campground (where you had previously exited the dirt trail near the outdoor amphitheater), because it’s easy to walk right past the trailhead.
+Pay attention as you near the top of the paved road in Eagle Point Campground.
+This was where you had previously exited the dirt trail near the outdoor amphitheater.
+I say this because it’s easy to walk right past the trailhead.

-Dogs and drones are not allowed in Emerald Bay or on any of the trails or roads leading into Emerald Bay.
+Dogs and drones are not allowed in Emerald Bay.
+They’re not permitted on any of the trails or roads leading into Emerald Bay either.
 For more information and history about Emerald Bay visit the Emerald Bay State Park website.

 Do you have other insight, feedback, or trail updates about hiking Hiking Eagle Point (scenic overlook)?